38th and Chicago

 Say Their Names Cemetery

-Created by Anna Barber and Connor White, this symbolic cemetery displays headstones with the names of 100 Black people who lost their lives at the hands of the police.
+Created by Anna Barber and Connor White, this symbolic neighborhood cemetery displays headstones with the names of 100 Black people who lost their lives at the hands of the police.
 It is located on 37th Street and Park Avenue South.

 MPR's Making George Floyd's Square